Prior Learning From Experience (PLE)

 You can receive up to 30 credits via Prior Learning from Experience.
 PLE credits are treated as transfer credits for graduation requirements.

-Instead of paying tuition, you’ll pay a non-refundable assessment fee for each 10 credits earned.
-The assessment fee is one-third of the cost of tuition for the same number of credits.
+Instead of paying tuition, you’ll pay a $651 non-refundable assessment fee for each 10 credits earned, approximately one third the cost of tuition.

 How It Works